-Kim Kardashian Reportedly Afraid For Kanye West’s Health After Recent Hospital Stay
+Kim Kardashian Reportedly Afraid For Kanye West’s Health After Recent Hospital Stay, Reports ‘Hollywood Life’

 Kim Kardashian recently rushed husband Kanye West to the hospital when he began feeling ill after Pusha T’s wedding over the weekend.
 The Keeping Up with the Kardashians star is now reportedly worried about the rapper’s health and is asking him to slow down.

 According to a July 23 report by Hollywood Life, Kim Kardashian recently took Kanye West to the emergency room when he came down with flu symptoms.
-Kim is now reportedly worried that his latest illness could lead to something much worse, and that he’s been working much too hard.
+Kim is now reportedly worried that his latest illness could lead to something much worse and that he’s been working much too hard.

-Sources tell the outlet that Kardashian is convinced that West is working too much, and that he’s putting a tremendous amount of pressure on himself.
+Sources tell the outlet that Kardashian is convinced that West is working too much and that he’s putting a tremendous amount of pressure on himself.
 Kanye has been at the studio nearly nonstop for months now, releasing his own album and working on Pusha T’s new record.
 Kim revealed that he was previously working on five albums at once, and he’s known to stretch himself thin.

 “Kim constantly worries that Kanye works too much and that the high level of stress he puts on himself really hurts his health.
 Kim loves her husband and gets a lot of inspiration from his drive and creativity, but she worries too.
 Kim sees how hard Kanye works, putting in countless hours, all day and night every single week and she fears he works too much,” the source revealed.